LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 In the survey bot's settings, you can configure:

 - Specific phrases that, if typed by the consumer, skip and close the survey.
-- The amount of time that the survey will remain active before it is automatically closed.
+- The amount of time that the survey will remain active before it is closed automatically.

 #### Survey outcomes